Test ID: MSP3 Multiple Sclerosis (MS) Profile, Serum and Spinal Fluid

 Testing Algorithm

-Kappa free light chain will be performed by nephelometry on all samples.
-When kappa free light chain results are 0.0600 mg/dL or more, the oligoclonal banding tests will be performed at an additional charge.
-If the time of testing exceeds the specimen stability for oligoclonal banding tests (ie, 14 days), only kappa free light chain will be performed.
+Kappa free light-chain testing will be performed by nephelometry on cerebral spinal fluid (CSF) samples.
+When kappa free light-chain testing indicates either borderline or positive results (≥0.0600 mg/dL), the oligoclonal banding tests will be performed at an additional charge.
+If the time of testing exceeds the specimen stability for oligoclonal banding tests, only kappa free light-chain testing will be performed.
+Kappa free light-chain testing will only be performed up to specimen stability.

 Method Name